Shared decision aids

 More sophisticated interactive web based tools exist which have the advantage of tailoring information according to the user.
 Some websites allow patients to access only the level of information and detail that they choose.
 This format can allow information to be saved and updated and enables the patient to share information easily with others if they choose.

 The presentation of options in tables with ‘headline outcomes’ is a popular format.
-Example of these can be seen at Option Grid Decision Aids.
+Examples of these can be seen at Option Grid Decision Aids.

 The NHS has commissioned the development of a collection of decision aids via NHS Right Care, several of which relate to operative procedures - the website can be found here.